gopalrahulrg/gopalrahulrg.github.io/_pages/about.md

 header:
 ---

-<p style='text-align: justify;'>Rahul is based n Bangalore and currently works for Turbo Energy Private Limited as a Senior Member in the Engineering, Research & Deveopment team where he provides solutions to problems using various computational science and data analysis/machine learning techniques.
+<p style='text-align: justify;'>Rahul is based in Bangalore and currently works for Turbo Energy Private Limited as a Senior Member in the Engineering, Research & Deveopment team where he provides solutions to problems using various computational science and data analysis/machine learning techniques.
 A copy of his detailed and updated resume is available <a href="https://github.com/gopalrahulrg/gopalrahulrg.github.io/raw/master/_resume/RahulGopalakrishnan_Resume_2019.pdf"><b>here</b></a>; you may look up things via posts on his <a href="https://gopalrahulrg.github.io/blog/"><b>blog</b></a>.<p>

 <p style='text-align: justify;'>He holds a Master of Science degree from <a href="https://uci.edu/"><b>University of California at Irvine</b></a> and a Bachelor's degree in Engineering from <a href="https://www.manchester.ac.uk/"><b>The University of Manchester</b></a>.<p>